-Cats on the other hand, have never become domesticated and it is a common misconception to believe they have been.
+Cats, on the other hand, have never become domesticated and it is a common misconception to believe they have been.
 You can say they are partially-domestic at best.
 They began working alongside humans around Ancient Egyptian times to help keep mice, lizards, and insects out of food sources.
 They were then rewarded for doing this.
-Why would a cat say no to free hand outs?
-In the wild, cats are not typically pack animals.
+Why would a cat say no to free handouts?
+In the wild, cats typically are not pack animals.
 There are few exceptions in the larger cat world but for the most part, they run solo.
 Nearly 96% of your cat’s DNA matches up with a tiger’s which is pretty amazing, right?
 Tigers are known for working alone which is why their endangered rating is so high.
 The feral cat, which is considered the completely wild form of the “house cat”, will remain alone unless mating.
 They work as both hunters and scavengers often eating anything they can find in desperate times, including human garbage and waste.

 When you observe a cat who is being approached by a dog wagging its tail, it will become scared and aggressive because the tail is telling the cat “I am a threat”.
 The majority of this is phased out over time of living together under one household.
 A cat may still not approve of the dog, but that doesn’t mean there is hate.
 Cats just simply aren’t pack animals.
 They can form bonds with other cats and dogs as well but if it came down to survival, they will choose themselves first where a dog would think of what is best for the pack.
 With no reason to fear the loss of food or shelter, both animals can happily coexist with only minor miscommunication.